azazellochg/temscript/README.md

 Currently the ``temscript`` package requires Python 3.4 or higher.
 The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.

-The sources can be found on GitHub: https://github.com/niermann/temscript
+This is a GPL fork of the original BSD-licensed project: https://github.com/niermann/temscript New changes and this whole product is distributed under either version 3 of the GPL License, or (at your option) any later version.

 # Documentation

-The documentation of the latest version can be found at:
+The documentation of the original version can be found at:

 https://temscript.readthedocs.io/

 # Installation

 Requirements:
-* Python >= 3.4 (tested with 3.4)
+* Python >= 3.4
-* Numpy (tested with 1.9)
+* Numpy
-* Sphinx (only for building documentation, tested with 1.6)
+* Sphinx (only for building documentation)

 On all platforms the dummy and remote high level interfaces are provided.
-On Windows platforms the package provides the Python wrapper to the scripting COM interface.
-However, trying to instantiate this wrapper will fail, if the scripting COM classes are not installed locally.
+On Windows platforms the package provides the Python wrapper to the scripting COM interface via comtypes library.
+However, trying to instantiate this wrapper will fail if the scripting COM classes are not installed locally.

 ### Installation from PyPI (using pip)